 - Byblos – Lebanon, Mount Lebanon.
 Possibly the oldest continuously inhabited city in the world.
-Settlement started to develop here sometimes around 6230 BC, town with buildings of similar size developed during the 3rd millenium BC.
+Settlement started to develop here sometime around 6230 BC, town with buildings of similar size developed during the 3rd millennium BC.
 Today it contains remnants of Phoenician temples and medieval architecture.

 - Çatalhöyük – Turkey, Konya.
 One of the earliest towns in the world, this Neolithic settlement had some 1000 inhabitants already roughly at 7000 BC and, possibly, up to 10000 around 6500 BC.
 During the excavations have been found multiple valuable items – sculptures, frescoes, home utensils.

 - Hattusa (Hattusha) – Turkey, Çorum.
-Ancient Hittite city, established as urban centre in the Late Bronze Age before 2000 BC, although inhabited since at least 6000 BC.
+Ancient Hittite city, established as an urban center in the Late Bronze Age before 2000 BC, although inhabited since at least 6000 BC.
 Flourished in the 14th century BC, when here were living some 40 – 50 thousand inhabitants.
 Destroyed around 1200 BC.

 - Mada’in Saleh (Al-Hijr) – Saudi Arabia, Al Madinah.
 Ancient Lihyan and Nabatean city with 131 monumental rock-cut structures, mostly tombs.
-City developed since approximately the 6th century BC, flourished in the 1st – 2nd century AD.
+The city developed since approximately the 6th century BC and flourished in the 1st – 2nd century AD.

 - Old City of Sana’a – Yemen, Sana’a.
-Impressive display of the unique Yemeni urban planning and architecture.
-Sana’a is founded before 500 BC and here are buildings which are more than 1,400 years old.
+An impressive display of the unique Yemeni urban planning and architecture.
+Sana’a is founded before 500 BC and there are buildings which are more than 1,400 years old.
 The city walls are 9 – 14 m tall, the old city contains more than 100 mosques, 6,500 houses.
 Most of the houses represent highrise buildings and are ornamented.

 - Petra – Jordan, Ma’an.
-Ancient capital city of Nabateans, established around the 6th century BC in the site of ancient sanctuary.
+The ancient capital city of Nabateans which was established around the 6th century BC in the site of an ancient sanctuary.
 Contains some of the most beautiful and intricate rock-cut architecture in the world, available after walking through some 1.2 km long, narrow gorge.

 - Shibam – Yemen, Hadramaut.
 Unique, fortified city.
-Shibam is old city, first mentioned in the 3rd century AD.
+Shibam is an old city, first mentioned in the 3rd century AD.
 This densely built city has some 500 tower houses, each rising 5 to 11 stories (more than 30 m) high.
 Most houses have been built since the 16th century.
-City is enclosed with wall.
+The city is enclosed with wall.

 - Ávila – Spain, Castile-Leon.
-Medieval city with some of the preserved city walls in world.
+Medieval city with some of the preserved city walls in the world.
 City walls have nine gates and 82 semicircular towers. Ávila was a fortified settlement already in the 5th century BC.
-Current medieval city flourished in the 11th – 18th century.
-Old city has numerous valuable buildings.
+The current medieval city flourished in the 11th – 18th century.
+The old city has numerous valuable buildings.

 - Cité de Carcassonne – France, Languedoc-Roussillon.
-Medieval walled city, surrounded by 3 km long double wall with 53 towers.
+A medieval walled city, surrounded by 3 km long double wall with 53 towers.
 Walls built by Romans in the 3rd century AD and further fortified by French in Romanesque style.

 - Historic centre of Rome – Italy, Lazio.
 According to legend, Rome was founded in 753 BC and, possibly, has been the most important city in the history of Western civilization.
-Rome was centre of Roman Republic and Empire and since the 4th century is capital of the Christian world.
-The enormous historical city contains immense number of architecture and art values, here have arised numerous global styles in architecture and art.
+Rome was center of Roman Republic and Empire and since the 4th century is the capital of the Christian world.
+The enormous historical city contains an immense number of architecture and art values, there have arisen numerous global styles in architecture and art.
 Outstanding structures are Roman Forum, San Giovanni in Laterano, Pantheon, Colosseum, St. Peter’s Basilica and numerous others. – Italy, Lazio.
 According to legend, Rome was founded in 753 BC and, possibly, has been the most important city in the history of Western civilization.
-Rome was centre of Roman Republic and Empire and since the 4th century is capital of the Christian world.
-The enormous historical city contains immense number of architecture and art values, here have arised numerous global styles in architecture and art.
+Rome was the center of Roman Republic and Empire and since the 4th century is the capital of the Christian world.
+The enormous historical city contains an immense number of architecture and art values, there have arisen numerous global styles in architecture and art.
 Outstanding structures are San Giovanni in Laterano, Pantheon, Colosseum, St. Peter’s Basilica and numerous others.

 - Mycenae – Greece, Argos-Mykines.
-One of the major centres of Greek civilization, this city flourished in 1600 – 1100 BC.
-Citadel of Mycenae is built of enormous stone blocks, interesting feature is the Lion Gate.
+One of the major centers of Greek civilization, this city flourished in 1600 – 1100 BC.
+Citadel of Mycenae is built of enormous stone blocks, an interesting feature is the Lion Gate.